 *A spray bottle

 Begin by using the soft paddle brush to brush your hair as thoroughly as possible, making sure that all of the strands are free-flowing, as this will ensure that the hair can be properly washed without the hair itself getting tangled.
-Next, pre-condition your hair, as this will help to minimize the drying effect of shampoo.
+Next, pre-condition your hair, as this will help to minimise the drying effect of shampoo.
 This is something that can be done by concocting a mixture of water and conditioner in a spray bottle before spraying it throughout the weave itself.
 Take your fingers or a finger comb and work this mixture gently into your hair before allowing it to sit for approximately five minutes.
-Do not rinse out the conditioner from your hair; instead, go ahead and apply some of the moisturizing shampoo all over your hair, remembering to not forcefully scrub your head.
+Do not rinse out the conditioner from your hair; instead, go ahead and apply some of the moisturising shampoo all over your hair, remembering to not forcefully scrub your head.
 Make sure that all of your hair strands are facing downward.
 Next, thoroughly rinse your hair until all of the water runs completely clear.
 Squeeze out any excess water before applying a deep conditioner from mid-length to the ends of your weave itself.
 Leave this in for around ten minutes before rinsing with warm water.
 Pat your hair dry with a clean towel.

 These are steps that also work for curly and wavy hairstyles as well, though more conditioning may be required.